Mooney's Bay Station single platform near completion, getting ready to grade and re-install the track / rails.

 Mooney's Bay Station looking southbound, as it undergoes LRT Phase 2 renewal.
 Work continues to rebuild the platforms, which will be doubled in length to accommodate the new train sets and the existing trains that will now be coupled.

 Mooney's Bay Station (originally named Confederation Station) is one of the 5 original O-Train stations in Ottawa.
-Opened on October 15, 2001 with the initial network, this station is located in the Confederation Heights area of Ottawa.
+Opened on October 15,

 This station primarily serves government offices, Canada Post's headquarters, Brookfield High School, among other destinations a short walking distance away, such as Hog's Back Park and Vincent Massey Park.